nadavspi/WebAIM-notes/README.md

 It's OK to style headings visually to maintain semantics within the design (`<h2 class="h4">`).

+#### New HTML5 elements
+- `<nav>`, `<header>`, `<main>`, `<footer>`, etc.
+- Use these.
+One of the most significant things you can do to increase accessibility.
+- Screen readers allow navigation by landmarks.

+#### Links and buttons

+- Links open a new page or jump to another location within the existing page.
+- Buttons submit form data or perform an in-page function.
+- An `<a>` without an `href` has a role of `text` (basically identical to a `<span>`).
+No semantics, no keyboard interactivity, etc. Use a button.

+#### tabindex

+- Avoid tabindex unless you're sure you know what you're doing.
+- If the default tab order is not logical, fix your source code order.
+- Tabindex values:
+  - `1` or greater: defined an explicit tab order.
+Avoid this.
+If you do it, you basically have to define it on every single focusable element.
+It almost never improves accessibility.
+  - `0`: allows elements that aren't links or form elements to receive keyboard focus.
+  - `-1`: allows elements that aren't links or form elements to receive *programmatic* focus.
+    - Necessary for focusing dialog boxes, error messages, etc.
+    - Warning: removes the element from the default tab order.
+- Warning: click events do not always trigger via keyboard for elements that aren't links or form elements (even with `tabindex="0"`).
+  - You have to also listen for enter or space keypress.
+  - Just use a `<button>`.

 #### Forms

 - Use labels for inputs, text areas, select menus, checkboxes, radio buttons.
 - Never use `<label`> for anything else - it'll be ignored by screen readers.
 - Explicit labeling (`<label for="thing"><input id="thing" />`) is a little more robust
 than implicit labeling (`<label><input /></label>`).
+- Hopefully browser (will) provide natively accessible interfaces for new HTML5 input types.
+Can use feature detection to add custom interfaces when necessary.

 ##### Hidden labels